-Consistent with our previous semi-quantitative data (28), we found that ectopic expression of MITF in B22 cells that were cultured in the presence of tetracycline activated expression of tyrosinase family members Dct (110 fold), Tyrp1 (600 fold), and Tyr (20 fold) and removal of tetracycline and expression of dominant negative BRG1 dramatically inhibited expression of these three genes (Fig. 3B).
+(600-fold) and Tyr (20-fold) and removal of tetracycline and expression of dominant negative BRG1 dramatically inhibited expression of these three genes (Figure 3B).
 SOX10 is known to induce Mitf expression when partnered with PAX3 (50).
-We found that in the absence of Pax3, ectopic expression of SOX10 increased Mitf expression less than two fold compared to a control empty vector (data not shown).
-Interestingly, SOX10 induced expression of MITF target genes to a greater extent.
-Dct was activated by SOX10 (57,000 fold) which was greater than Dct activation by MITF.
-However, SOX10 was less effective than MITF in activating Tyrp1 (100 fold) and Tyr (5 fold).
-Co-expression of MITF and SOX10 resulted in a synergistic increase in Dct expression (300,000 fold), Tyrp1 (2000 fold), and Tyr (350 fold).
-Activation of these three genes by MITF, SOX10, or MITF in combination with SOX10 was dramatically inhibited by expression of dnBRG1.
-These data suggest that BRG1 functionally interacts with SOX10 and that its catalytic activity is required for expression of the MITF and SOX10 regulated genes that encode enzymes involved in melanin synthesis.
+We found that in the absence of Pax3, ectopic expression of SOX10 increased Mitf expression <2-fold compared to a control empty vector (data not shown).
+Interestingly, SOX10 induced expression of MITF target genes to a greater extent (Figure 3B).
+Dct was activated by SOX10 (57 000-fold) which was greater than Dct activation by MITF.
+However, SOX10 was less effective than MITF in activating

+Tyrp1 (100 fold) and Tyr (5-fold).
+Co-expression of MITF and SOX10 resulted in a synergistic increase in Dct expression (300 000-fold), Tyrp1 (2000-fold) and Tyr (350-fold).
+Activation of these three genes by MITF, SOX10 or MITF in combination with SOX10 was dramatically inhibited by expression of dnBRG1.
+These data suggest that BRG1 functionally interacts with SOX10 and that its catalytic activity is required for expression of the MITF- and SOX10-regulated genes that encode enzymes involved in melanin synthesis.

 We also investigated whether SOX10 could activate the expression of two other MITF target genes that are important for melanocyte function.
-The transient receptor potential cation channel member 1 (Trpm1), associated with terminal melanocyte differentiation, and the small GTPase, Rab27a, which regulates melanosome transport are known MITF target genes (51-53).
-We found that MITF induced Trpm1 (200 fold) and Rab27a (80 fold) in a BRG1-dependent manner (Fig. 3C).
+The transient receptor potential cation channel member 1 (Trpm1), associated with terminal melanocyte differentiation, and the small GT-Pase, Rab27a, which regulates melanosome transport are known MITF target genes (51-53).
+We found that MITF induced Trpm1 (200-fold) and Rab27a (80-fold) in a BRG1dependent manner (Figure 3C).
 However, the expression of these genes did not change significantly in SOX10 expressing cells relative to control.
-The combination of MITF and SOX10 increased the mRNA levels of Trpm1 and Rab27a to a small extent (1.6 and 1.25 fold respectively) compared to the levels induced by MITF alone.
+The combination of MITF and SOX10 increased the mRNA levels of Trpm1 and Rab27a to a small extent (1.6- and 1.25-fold respectively) compared to the levels induced by MITF alone.
 Thus, expression of Trpm1 and Rab27a is highly dependent on MITF and BRG1 but less so on SOX10 in these cells.

-Our previous work had indicated that ectopic expression of SOX10 in B22 cells can induce expression of Schwann cell genes that encode myelin protein zero (Mpz) and myelin basic protein (Mbp) (16).
+Our previous work had indicated that ectopic expression of SOX10 in B22 cells can induce expression of Schwann cell genes that encode myelin protein zero (Mpz) and myelin basic protein (Mbp) (15).
 These genes were recently found to be regulated by MITF in melanoma cells (54,55).
 Therefore, we queried whether SOX10 synergizes with MITF to increase expression of Mpz and Mbp in a BRG1-dependent manner.
-We found that MITF alone did not significantly induce either Mpz or Mbp (Fig. 3D).
+We found that MITF alone did not significantly induce either Mpz or Mbp (Figure 3D).
 As we determined previously, SOX10 activated both Mpz and Mbp when cells were cultured in the presence of tetracycline but not when expression of dnBRG1 was induced by the removal of tetracycline.
-Interestingly, coexpression of MITF with SOX10 prevented SOX10 from inducing these myelin genes.
-Thus, in this cellular context, SOX10 cooperates with MITF to activate a subset of melanocyte specific genes in a BRG1-dependent manner but works antagonistically with MITF to regulate genes important for myelination.
+Interestingly, co-expression of MITF with SOX10 prevented SOX10 from inducing these myelin genes.
+Thus, in this cellular context, SOX10 cooperates with MITF to activate a subset of melanocyte-specific genes in a BRG1dependent manner but works antagonistically with MITF to regulate genes important for myelination.